-In this paper, we study a tree-building strategy that minimizes the sum of the misclassification cost and the test cost, and a set of testing strategies that may suggest additional tests to be done with a cost to minimize the total cost on testing cases.
-Our tree-building algorithm has a number of very desirable properties for cost-sensitive learning systems, including some important properties as pointed out by (Turney, 2000; Turney 1995).
+In this paper, we study a tree-building strategy that minimizes the misclassification and test costs.
+Also, we study a set of test strategies that may suggest additional tests at a cost to minimize the total cost on test cases.
+Our tree-building algorithm has a number of very desirable properties for cost-sensitive learning systems, including important properties as pointed out by (Turney, 2000; Turney 1995).
 For example, if all test costs are larger than the misclassification cost, then no test should be performed and a one-node decision tree will be returned.
-As important as building a tree with the minimal total cost, we formulate several strategies to deal with the unknown values by taking into account both the misclassification and the test costs.
-These strategies are compared against each other and the best strategy is selected.
+As important as building a tree with minimal total cost, we formulate several strategies to deal with unknown values by taking into account both the misclassification and the test costs.
+These strategies are compared with each other and the best strategy is selected.

 The rest of the paper is organized as follows.
 We first review the related work in Section 2.
 Then we present our new tree-building algorithm, and show it has many desirable properties (Section 3).
-After that, we consider several testing strategies and analyze their relative merits (Section 4).
+After that, we consider several test strategies and analyze their relative merits (Section 4).
 Finally, we present our experimental results (Section 5) and conclude the work with a discussion of future work (Section 6).

-2. Review of Pervious Work
+2. Review of Previous Work

 Much work has been done in machine learning on minimizing the classification errors.
-This is equivalent to assigning the same cost to each type of classification errors (for example, FP and FN), and then minimizing the total misclassification costs.
-In his survey article (Turney 2000), a whole variety of costs in machine learning is analyzed, and the test cost is singled out as one of the least considered areas in machine learning.
+This is equivalent to assigning the same cost to each type of classification error (for example, FP and FN), and then minimizing the total misclassification costs.
+In his survey article, (Turney 2000) analyzes a variety of costs in machine learning, and the test cost is singled out as one of the least considered areas in machine learning.
 In particular, (Turney 2000) considered the following types of costs in machine learning:

-- Misclassification costs: these are the costs incurred by misclassification errors.
-Works such as (Domingos 1999, Elkan 2001) considered machine learning with non-uniform misclassification costs - Test costs: these are the costs incurred for obtaining attribute values.
-Some previous work such as (Nunez, 1991; Tan 1993) considered the test cost alone without incorporating misclassification cost.
+- Misclassification costs: costs incurred by misclassification errors.
+Works such as (Domingos 1999, Elkan 2001 and Kai 1998) considered machine learning with non-uniform misclassification costs - Test costs: costs incurred for obtaining attribute values.
+Previous work such as (Nunez, 1991; Tan

+1993) considered the test cost alone without incorporating misclassification cost.
 As pointed out by (Turney 2000) it is obviously an oversight.
 As far as we know, the only work considering both misclassification and test costs includes (Turney 1995; Zubek and Dietterich 2002; Greiner et al. 2002).
 We discuss these works in detail below.

 In (Zubek and Dieterrich 2002), the cost-sensitive learning problem is cast as a Markov Decision Process (MDP), and an optimal solution is given as a search in a state space for optimal policies.
-For a given new case, depending on the values obtained so far, the optimal policy can suggest a best action to perform in order to both minimize the misclassification and the test costs.
-While related to our work, their research adopts an optimal strategy, which may take very high computational cost to conduct the search process.
+For a given new case, depending on the values obtained thus far, the optimal policy can suggest a best action to perform to minimize both the misclassification and the test costs.
+While related to our work, their research adopts an optimal strategy, which may incur very high computational cost to conduct the search.
 In contrast, we adopt the local search algorithm of (Quinlan 1993) using a polynomial time algorithm to build a model, which returns a new decision tree.
-Then when performing the testing, our testing strategy (see later) together with the decision tree will suggest whether to do a test or not.
-Thus, our algorithm follows the direction of approximation rather than optimal algorithms.
+Then, when performing the test, our strategy (see later) together with the decision tree will suggest whether to conduct a test or not effectively.